sahahn/parc_scaling/docs/parcellations.md

 We test 6 different downsampled icosahedron parcellations (with medial wall removed).
 These spanned sizes: 42, 162, 362, 642, 1002, 1442.
 [See parcellations plotted](./parcels_viz#icosahedron).

 ## FreeSurfer ROIs

-Finally, we assessed the
-Desikan and Destrieux ROI values as extracted by FreeSurfer.
+The last parcellation we tested was actually using the [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all#ParcellationStatistics.28-.3Cno.3Eparcstats.29) extracted ROIs directly.
 These differ from the other tested parcellations both in how values are generated (FreeSurfer extracts values in an individual's native space whereas we extract values from data warped to a common space) in addition to the surface modalities used (only average thickness, surface area and mean curvature are employed, which differs from the features used in the base analyses).
+These were extracted in order to provide a comparison with with other common a ML neuroimaging analyses.

+The code for generating the dataset of FreeSurfer ROIs is found [here](https://github.com/sahahn/parc_scaling/blob/main/setup/setup_fs_dataset.py).

 ## References